Cash-Out Refinance in Retirement: When It Helps and When to Be Careful

 Are Cash-Out Proceeds Taxable?

-Generally, loan proceeds aren’t taxable income.
-The tax impact typically comes from interest deductibility and long-term planning effects.
+Generally, loan proceeds are not taxable income.
+The tax impact comes mostly from interest deductibility and from the long-term planning effects of carrying new debt.

 Is Mortgage Interest Deductible After a Cash-Out Refinance?

-The IRS generally limits mortgage interest deductibility to debt used to buy, build, or substantially improve the home securing the loan, subject to limits and your itemized deduction situation.
-If the cash-out is used for home improvements, the interest may be more likely to qualify than if the money is used for unrelated spending.
-Always confirm with a tax professional.
+The IRS generally limits mortgage interest deductibility to debt used to buy, build, or substantially improve the home that secures the loan, subject to certain limits and your itemized deduction situation.
+If the cash-out proceeds are used for qualifying home improvements, the interest may be more likely to qualify than if the money is used for unrelated spending.
+Coordinating with smart tax planning strategies and confirming with a tax professional is essential before assuming a deduction.

 FAQs